 How Monrovia is Addressing Homelessness

-The City's goal is to ensure that homeless and impoverished members of our community receive structured goal-oriented assistance.
-The intent is to ensure that those in need have the resources to lift themselves to a safe, stable environment without enabling those for whom addition, crime, and vagrancy are a continuing choice.
+The City's goal is to ensure that homeless and impoverished members of our community receive structured, goal-oriented assistance.
+The intent is to ensure that those in need have the resources to lift themselves to a safe, stable environment without enabling those for whom addiction, crime, and vagrancy are a continuing choice.

 Proposed Infrastructure Upgrades to Public Spaces